A very simple temperature indicator circuit can be built by interconnecting a single transistor, a diode and a few other passive components.

 In the present design a diode and a transistor are configured in the form of a bridge network.

-As both these active parts have identical properties as far as ambient temperature changes are concerned, they both compliment each other.
+As both these active parts have identical properties as far as ambient temperature changes are concerned, they both complement each other.

 Using Diode for Creating a Reference Voltage

 The diode is place as the reference device while the transistor is connected to perform the function of a temperature sensor.